 You may have noticed some road signs disappearing or new ones appearing that you haven’t seen before.
 From July 2025, an amendment to the Traffic Regulation Ordinance is in force to simplify road signs and make them clearer.

-The changes mainly affect directional signs, which were often unnecessarily repeated or complicatedly placed on each branch of an intersection.
-The Ministry of Transport is now reducing the number of directional signs in situations where such a sign can be placed elsewhere than on the right-hand side of the road of each branch of the intersection, as has been the case until now.
+The changes mainly affect directional signs, which have often been unnecessarily repeated or complicatedly placed on each branch of an intersection.
+The Ministry of Transport is now reducing the number of directional signs in situations where such a sign can be placed elsewhere than on the right-hand side of the road of each branch of the intersection, as is the case now.
 There will also be fewer structures on which signs hang, which cyclists in particular will appreciate – less risk of collision and better orientation.

 Among the new features are signs indicating alternate routes on motorways – specifically designed for unexpected closures.
 Drivers will be better able to indicate suitable routes off the motorway without relying on their own navigation.
 Alternate routes are pre-selected and designated for emergencies on specific roads.